-For better understanding, I’ll show you a tunable module.
+For better understanding, I’ll show you a DWDM tunable SFP+ module.
 This is a Cisco Compatible 10G DWDM C-band tunable SFP+ 50GHz Transceiver.
-It’s hot swappable, can support 10.3Gbps data rate up to the distance of 80km over single mode LC duplex fiber patch cable.
+It’s hot swappable, can support 10.3Gbps data rate up to the distance of 80km over single mode LC fibre cable.
 Support 1563.86nm-1528.77nm C-band tunable wavelengths.

-What you should note is that wavelengths of tunable SFP+ can be tuned only when your Cisco/Juniper/Arista/etc switch supports.
-If your switch only support common fixed-wavelength DWDM SFP+, you need external software to change tunable optics into certain wavelength before putting into use.
+What you should note is that wavelengths of DWDM tunable SFP+ can be tuned only when your Cisco/Juniper/Arista/etc switch supports.
+If your switch only supports common fixed-wavelength DWDM SFP+, you need external software to change tunable optics into certain wavelength before putting into use.

 Why DWDM Tunable SFP+ Is Better Than Fixed Wavelength SFP+?